What Is Stochastic?

 Key Takeaways:

-• It is widely used in mathematics, statistics, and various fields to model and analyze complex systems with uncertain outcomes.
+• It is widely used in various fields such as finance, physics, and computer science.